History of trigonometry: Etymology

 The term "trigonometry" was derived from Greek τρίγωνον trigōnon, "triangle" and μέτρον metron, "measure".

-The modern words "sine" and "cosine" are derived from the Latin word sinus via mistranslation from Arabic (see Sine and cosine § Etymology).
+The word sine is derived, indirectly, from the Sanskrit word jya-ardha used by Indian mathematicians, was shortened to jiva and was later adopted into Arabic as jiba, a phonetically similar but meaningless word, before being translated into Latin as sinus and was finally imported as sine in English.
+(See Jyā, koti-jyā and utkrama-jyā and Sine and cosine § Etymology.)
 Particularly Fibonacci's sinus rectus arcus proved influential in establishing the term.

 The word tangent comes from Latin tangens meaning "touching", since the line touches the circle of unit radius, whereas secant stems from Latin secans "cutting" since the line cuts the circle (see the figure at Pythagorean identities).

 The prefix "co-" (in "cosine", "cotangent", "cosecant") is found in Edmund Gunter's Canon triangulorum (1620), which defines the cosinus as an abbreviation for the sinus complementi (sine of the complementary angle) and proceeds to define the cotangens similarly.

 The words "minute" and "second" are derived from the Latin phrases partes minutae primae and partes minutae secundae.
 These roughly translate to "first small parts" and "second small parts".